m1nl/icepi-zero-c64/README.md

 ### Why this project?

 - **100% open-source toolchain.** Every step of the build — synthesis (Yosys), place-and-route (nextpnr), bitstream packing (Project Trellis), SoC generation (LiteX), CPU core (VexRiscv), and firmware (GCC) — is free and open-source.
 No vendor IDE, no closed IP cores, no license server.
 You can rebuild the whole system end-to-end from source on a Linux laptop.
 - **Tiny and portable.** The IcePi-Zero is roughly Raspberry-Pi-Zero-sized and the whole C64 — CPU, VIC-II, two SIDs, two CIAs, a 1541 drive, HDMI output, dual USB HID, and the LiteX/VexRiscv SoC — fits into a single Lattice ECP5U-25F.
-To the best of the author's knowledge this is the smallest and most portable complete FPGA C64 design currently available.
+To the best of the author's knowledge this is one of the smallest and most portable complete FPGA C64 design currently available (compare it with [C64Nano](https://github.com/MiSTle-Dev/C64Nano)).
-- **Battery-friendly.** The board draws around **200 mA** at 5 V during typical emulation, so it runs happily off a small USB power bank or the matching UPS HAT — turning it into a fully portable C64 you can take anywhere.
+- **Battery-friendly.** The board draws around **150 mA** at 5 V during typical emulation, so it runs happily off a small USB power bank or the matching UPS HAT — turning it into a fully portable C64 you can take anywhere.

 [Watch popular C64 demos](https://youtube.com/playlist?list=PLx57TRDm5jOb3XmBs3nD0p_45FGw70Ht1&si=9r16wObv-iXTmFdy) recorded via HDMI grabber connected directly to the board!

 ![IcePi-Zero board](doc/board.jpeg)

+## USB support

+Please keep in mind that the board is FPGA-based, and the USB HID controller is implemented in gateware.
+There is no dedicated USB controller chip on the board itself.
+As a result, some USB HID devices may not be compatible with the board.

+I have tested the following devices and can confirm they work properly:

+- 8BitDo Pro 3 utilizing bundled 2.4G wireless dongle
+- 8BitDo Ultimate 2C wireless utilizing bundled 2.4G wireless dongle (non-Bluetooth version)
+- SpeedLink COMPETITION PRO Extra USB Joystick
+- Logitech Keyboard with Logitech Unifying Receiver

+Other USB HID devices should generally work as well.
+However, avoid combo devices that include built-in USB hub functionality.
+Each port supports only a single device, as it has a separate USB soft controller attached to it.

 ## Building